 One of the many factors that must be analyzed when considering an investment property is the cost of utilities.
 Usually with every investment property, there will be some utility costs associated with it.
 Sometimes these costs may be minimal, as they may be with a single family rental.
 Other times, they may be significant, such as with a 24-unit apartment building with a central boiler for heat and hot water.

 As landlords, we want to maximize our cash flow.
-Maximizing cash flow often means passing on those utility costs to the tenants who use them by including utility costs in with the rent.
-But, should you include utilities with the rent?
+Maximizing cash flow often means passing on those utility costs to the tenants who use them by including utility costs with the rent.
+But should you include utilities with the rent?
 The answer to that question will depend on many factors.
 Here are some thoughts on the topic.

-Why Include Utilities
+Why Include Utilities?

-- You can’t charge a “per person” fee as this may be construed as discriminatory against larger families.
+- You can’t charge a “per person” fee, as this may be construed as discriminatory against larger families.

-Why Not to Include Utilities
+Why Not Include Utilities?

 - It makes your life easier.
 If you can require your tenants to get utilities in their own name, you do not have to bill, collect payments or take the phone calls.
 It just makes your life easier.

 - Your utility expenses will increase.
 When utilities are included, there is no incentive for the tenant to conserve.
 I have seen it time and time again where the tenant has the heat turned way up and the window open to cool it off.

 - You might get better quality tenants.
 It has been our experience that those tenants who can get utilities placed in their names are simply better tenants.
 They pay their bills and are generally more responsible.
 Your local market may vary.